Caveat: Empire With A Smile

 Caveat: Rocinante

-Walking home, I heard Nik Kershaw's song "Don Quijote" come on my mp3 player's shuffle.
+Walking home, I heard Nik Kershaw’s song “Don Quijote” come on my mp3 player’s shuffle.
 This made me think of Rocinante.
-But not the Rocinante who was Don Quijote's horse, rather, the Rocinante that was the name of my giant M816 wrecker, US Army tow truck that I operated in Korea in 1991 as part of the 296th Support Battalion of the 2nd Infantry Division.
+But not the Rocinante who was Don Quijote’s horse, rather, the Rocinante that was the name of my giant M816 wrecker, US Army tow truck that I operated in Korea in 1991 as part of the 296th Support Battalion of the 2nd Infantry Division.
 In fact, I had nothing to do with why the truck was named Rocinante, although I approved of the name.
-It had simply come that way.
+It had simply come that way, already named.

-I don't have any pictures from that epoch in my life.
-But here's a "web pic" I found of an M816 tow truck.
-It's a very useful tool for flipping over Humvee's that have been stranded upside-down in rice fields by hotshot sergeants.
+I don’t have any pictures from that epoch in my life.
+But here’s a “web pic” I found of an M816 tow truck.
+It’s a very useful tool for flipping over Humvees that have been stranded upside-down in rice fields by hotshot sergeants.

 What I’m listening to right now.